 There were two goals for this study, which was published in Adolescent Psychiatry.
 One aim was to compare the results of potential substance abusers (who had been in legal trouble for substance use but did not meet the criteria for substance abuse used by psychiatrists) with normal controls (university staff and students).
 It turned out that the results from the five potential substance abusers were no different from the 6 normal controls.
-The results from both groups were combined and used to measure the effects of 12 sessions of the Neureka! training in the Peak BrainHappiness Trainer, the second goal.
+The results from both groups were combined and used to measure the effects of 12 sessions of the Neureka! and Focus training in the Peak BrainHappiness Trainer, the second goal.

 More specifically, the largest increase was in memory (13%), significant at the p < .05 level.
 There were two improvements–Attention/Mental Control and Reasoning–that were almost significant.
 The other two categories, Spatial Processing and Reaction Time, were not improved at all.
 This indicates a very selective improvement in brain function, particularly centered around memory accuracy.
 It is consistent with the hypotheses we made several years ago when we wrote the Neureka! manual.